JabirRahman/Codecademyprojects/README.txt

-This exercises are done to complete requirements for the Codecademy SQL projects
+These exercises are done to complete requirements for the Codecademy SQL projects